AdobeDocs/commerce-admin.en/help/catalog/ar-viewer-requirements.md

 ---
 title: "[!DNL AR Viewer] requirements"
-description: "Verify that your system meets the requirements necessary to use the [!DNL AR Viewer] for Adobe Commerce module."
+description: "Verify that your system meets the requirements necessary to use the [!DNL AR Viewer] for Adobe Commerce extension."
 ---
 # [!DNL AR Viewer] requirements

 The [!DNL AR Viewer] is compatible with both [!DNL Magento Open Source] and Adobe Commerce.
 See [Lifecycle Policy](https://experienceleague.adobe.com/docs/commerce-operations/release/planning/lifecycle-policy.html){target=_blank} for more information about supported versions.

-Refer to [Install the [!DNL AR Viewer] module](../catalog/ar-viewer-onboarding.md) for more information.
+Refer to [Install the [!DNL AR Viewer] extension](../catalog/ar-viewer-onboarding.md) for more information.

 In order to use [!DNL AR Viewer], you must have the following available for your instance: